Moomba Festival

 Moomba (also known as the Moomba Festival) is held annually in Melbourne, Australia.
 Run by the City of Melbourne, it is Australia's largest free community festival.
 The Melburnian tradition is celebrated over four days, incorporating the Labour Day long weekend, from Friday to the second Monday in March.
 Moomba is culturally important to Melbourne, having been celebrated since 1955, and regularly attracts up to a million people, with a record attendance of 3.8 million (2.3 million tourists) set in 2018.

 In 2003, the event was renamed Melbourne Moomba Waterfest.

 Traditional events include the Moomba parade, crowning of Moomba monarchs, fireworks displays, carnivals in the gardens along the river, river activities including watersports, water floats and the Birdman Rally, as well as live music and bands.

 In 2021, the usual Moomba was cancelled by Melbourne City Council, for the first time ever, due to events and issues related to the COVID-19 pandemic in Australia.
 However "Moomba 2.0" events were held on 5–8 March.
+In 2024, a forecast of extremely hot weather caused the Moomba Parade to be cancelled.

 Origins

 In 1951, Australia celebrated fifty years of Federation with a parade and the staging of the theatre production An Aboriginal Moomba: Out of the Dark.
-In 1954, Queen Elizabeth II visited the city for the first time as reigning monarch, and the City Development Association and the Melbourne City Council proposed an autumn carnival to be known as "Moomba".
-A committee was formed in July, 1954 to organise and fund the event, successfully allocating £10,000 to its inaugural running.
+In 1954, Queen Elizabeth II visited the city for the first time as reigning monarch, and the City Development Association and the Melbourne City Council proposed an autumn carnival to be called "Moomba".

+A committee was formed in July 1954 to organise and fund the event, successfully allocating £10,000 to its inaugural running.
 Before the event's first year, controversy was created when Labor Councillor Frank Williams resigned from the committee, branding the planned carnival as a "Bourke street joke for the benefit of shopkeepers".
 A promotional theme song "Come to Melbourne for the Moomba" was written by Jack O'Hagan.